sagemath/trac_to_gh/Issue 261.md

 }
 ```

-Changing assignee from was to mhansen.
+Changing assignee from @williamstein to @mwhansen.